Food Studies Doctoral Student Biographies

 Daniel Bowman Simon is a doctoral fellow in the Food Studies program.

 Christy Spackman is a doctoral candidate in Food Studies.
 She holds an Honors Bachelor of Science in Molecular Biology with an emphasis in Chemistry from Brigham Young University, a Professional Cookery Certificate from Kendall College, and a Masters degree in Food Chemistry from the University of Illinois at Urbana-Champaign.
-Her research currently focuses on the disappearing border separating food from medicine, with a special focus on how the entanglement of visual, textual and scientific that occurs on food packaging contributes to consumer understanding of food as medicine.
+Her dissertation, "Transforming Taste: The Aesthetic Remaking of Water in the Twentieth Century" examines the role of sensory science and its supporting technologies.
+It argues that the introduction and circulation of technologies of taste in public and private domains have literally and figuratively transformed scientists' and consumers' understanding of the taste(s) of water, and suggests that this remaking of the aesthetics of water offers new insights into the tensions between individual and expert health knowledge.

 Christy has taught a variety of classes, including Essentials of Cuisine, Techniques of Regional Cuisine, Food Systems, Internships in Food, Nutrition in Food Studies, and Research Methods.

-Christy has received several grants to support her research:
+Christy has received a variety of grants supporting her research, including:

 - NIH Dietary Supplement Research Practicum Travel Grant, 2010 ($750)